-Top 75+ Frontend Developer Interview Questions and Answers
+Top 80 Frontend Interview Questions and Answers

 Front End Developer Interview Questions for Freshers

-1. What are meta tags in HTML ?
+1. What are Meta Tags in HTML?

-• Meta tags are not for the interface they are important for the browser.
+• Meta tags are not for the interface; they are important for the browser

-• Meta Tags are always in name or value pairs
+• Meta tags are always in name or value pairs

-2. State some basic design element
+2. State some basic design elements.

 Some of the basic elements of design are

-• Texture- the surface of the shape - Smooth, soft, hard, glossy, and such
+• Texture: the surface of the shape - Smooth, soft, hard, glossy, and such

-3. What is load balancing?
+3. What is Load Balancing?

-4. What npm stands for ?
+4. What does npm stand for?

-Npm stands for Node Package Manager.
+npm stands for Node Package Manager.

 5. What is scope in JavaScript?